fabien-colonnier/espee_ros/readme.md

 This code used the 2D separable convolution code written by Chris Sweeny in his project [akaze-eigen](https://github.com/sweeneychris/akaze-eigen) for the mapping algorithm.

 ## License
-The code and models in this repository are licensed under the GNU General Public License Version 3.
+The code and models in this repository are licensed under the [Mozilla Public License Version 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
 For commercial use of this code and models, separate commercial licensing is also available.
-Please contact:
-* Fabien COLONNIER (fabien(dot)colonnier(at)gmail(dot)com)
+Please contact me (Fabien COLONNIER email: fabien(dot)colonnier(at)gmail(dot)com) or NUS representative Jonathan Tan (email: jonathan_tan(at)nus(dot)edu(dot)sg)